- Catering Sonnier & Castle

 Search our directory

-First he goes to the Oscars, now this: For the premiere party for Woody Allen's new film, Hollywood Ending, the quintessential New Yorker had some very tinseltown-friendly decor.
+NEW YORK First he goes to the Oscars, now this: For the premiere party for Woody Allen's new film, Hollywood Ending, the quintessential New Yorker had some very tinseltown-friendly decor.
 Los Angeles-based event production company Silver Birches decorated the chic raw space Eyebeam Atelier with black and white blowups from the final scenes of some classic films.
 Judy Garland was waking up from her Technicolor dream of Oz.
 The Graduate's Dustin Hoffman and Katharine Ross were smiling nervously at the back of a bus.
 And Katharine Hepburn was choosing between Cary Grant and Jimmy Stewart in The Philadelphia Story.

 But the event's overall look was neither a throwback or color-free.
 Instead, Silver Birches' Peter Otero gave the party a striking, modern look that echoed the saturated shades of green, orange and yellow used in the movie's promotional poster.
 Otero, who came from L.A. to do the party, works frequently with Dreamworks, and he brought a warm, chic look to the very raw venue without covering its large walls of exposed brick.